9 Absorption Spectrum of Allura Red

 - Carefully rinse your 10 mL graduated cylinder and empty it as best you can (just like you did in the Week 3 experiment on determining the density of water), but you may not be able to empty it completely; this will be okay as long as you have rinsed it carefully.

-- Calculate the amount of stock solution you need to make 10 mL of the solution with approximately the desired absorbance.
+- Calculate the amount of stock solution you need to make ~10 mL of a diluted solution with approximately the desired absorbance.
 Deliver this volume of the stock solution into the 10 mL graduated cylinder using the buret.

 - Record the final volume in the buret, being sure to estimate the hundredths place.
 The difference in the initial and final volumes is the volume delivered.

-- Fill the graduated cylinder carefully with deionized water such that the final volume is 10.0 mL
+- Fill the graduated cylinder carefully with deionized water such that the final volume is just below the 10 mL mark on the graduated cylinder.
+Record the actual volume used to the correct number of significant figures.

 - Use a piece of Parafilm to seal the top of the graduated cylinder.
 Invert the graduated cylinder about twenty times until the mixture is completely mixed.

 - On Vernier Spectral Analysis, click on the Graph tool icon on the bottom left of the graph and select Apply curve fit.
-Find an appropriate function (i.e. one where all the points are relatively close to the line that function creates) and apply that fit.
+Select the linear function and apply that fit.

 - It will show the parameters for the fit.
-Record the information in the box that pops up.
+Record the information in the box that pops up (you might need to scroll down to see all the information in the box).

-- In preparation for exporting an image of the plot, either remove the box containing the curve fit data or move it to somewhere that won’t affect you viewing the graph.
+- In preparation for exporting an image of the plot, move the box containing the curve fit data somewhere that doesn’t block the data points or the best-fit-line on your graph.

 - Export the plot as you did in step 4.